 - a.
 Management's discussion and analysis (MD&A)

 - b.
 Statement of net position

 - c.
-Statement of revenue, expenses, and changes in net position
+Statement of revenues, expenses, and changes in net position

 - d.
 Statement of cash flows

 - e.
 Notes to the financial statements

 - f.
 RSI other than MD&A, if applicable

-The East Columbia Waterworks District is a special-purpose government engaged only in business-type activities.
+The District is a special-purpose government engaged only in business-type activities.